mathesar-foundation/mathesar-wiki/product/specs/publicly-shareable-links.md

 * Embedding is assumed to take less work as the idea is only to provide code for an iframe with the public link.
 It may be removed from the initial verison as part of scope reduction if the work takes longer than anticipated.

 ## Suggested UX flow
+### User creating the link
-### Sharing a table/exploration:
+#### Sharing a table/exploration:
   - User opens table/query.
   - Notices a button saying 'Share' in the table menu bar.
   - This button is also present in the inspector.
   - Upon clicking, the 'Sharing control modal' opens.
-Read further of it's UX.
+Read further down for it's UX.
-### When a table/exploration is already shared:
+#### When a table/exploration is already shared:
   - User opens table/exploration.
   - The button saying 'Share' in the menu bar & inspector have a different indication.
     - This could be a different background or an icon.
   - This indication would denote that the table/exploration is already publicly shared.
   - Upon clicking, the 'Sharing control modal' opens.
-Read further of it's UX.
+Read further down for it's UX.
-### Sharing control modal:
+#### Sharing control modal:
   - Modal shows information on whether the table is already shared or not.
   - If shared, it shows the public link.
     - Users can copy the link.
     - Users can clear it.
     - Users can regenerate the link.
     - Users can see code to embed the table/exploration.
+    - Users can click on a hyperlink which opens the public link in a separate tab, so that they can preview it.
   - If not shared, users can generate a new link.
-### The shared content:
+### User viewing shared link
   - When users access the public url, they view the table/exploration in a dedicated page for it.
   - This page will not contain breadcrumbs and profile controls.
   - This page will contain the app header and the name of the table/exploration.
   - It will contain a readonly view of the table/exploration, similar to how a 'viewer' would view it.
   - It will not contain the table/exploration inspector for the initial version.
   - Tables will contain the menu bar with options to filter, sort, and group.
+### Accessibility
+- For the initial version, we will not support smaller screens.

 ## High-level Backend implementation approach
 ### Endpoints & DB schema: